fbpx

 Andrew: How’s Texas treating you?

 Jonathan: Good, it’s good.
-I’m doing my lawn care millionaire episode this months and I’ve asked Andrew Pototschnik who, if you know my last name is obviously my brother, to join me.
+I’m doing my lawn care millionaire episode this months and I’ve asked Andrew, who you know is obviously my brother, to join me.
 He has a company in Miami, Florida and they basically make lawn care companies, landscape companies, design build companies, a whole lot of money by helping them grow through the web.

 Basically he’s really figured out online marketing and I used to do all my own online marketing myself and turned it all over to his company, his agency.
 They handle all of it for me now, and so I thought I’d have him join me.
 And I’m going to answer some of the questions I’ve been receiving and I thought I’d just have him help me out on this call.